Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Soda lovers embraced the idea, raiding grocery shelves to find their name and post it on social media, prompting their friends and family to do the same.
 Those who couldn't find theirs could order a custom can or bottle directly from Coke.

-The influx of coverage on social media proved that word of mouth marketing was an effective means to get a brand's name in front of an audience.
+The influx of coverage on social media proved that word-of-mouth marketing was an effective means to get a brand's name in front of an audience.

 Wendy's